Robotic Prostatectomy

 I kept in touch with the company, and fortunately we were very, very lucky in that the cardiothoracic surgeons were able to obtain the robot with the use of their donors.

-John Davis is a principle donor, and was behind all this and I was very lucky and privileged to be in a position where I could start the robotic program.
+John Davis is a principal donor, and was behind all this and I was very lucky and privileged to be in a position where I could start the robotic program.

 I was chosen to lead it, pioneer it.